CleverTap/clevertap-flutter/README.md

         android:value="1"/>

 ```
-## iOS
+## 👩‍💻 iOS

-After install, you will need to integrate the CleverTap SDK into your apps.
+After install, you will need to integrate the CleverTap SDK into your app

 1. Follow the integration instructions [starting with Step 2 here](https://developer.clevertap.com/docs/ios-quickstart-guide#section-step-2-add-clever-tap-credentials).
 2. In your `AppDelegate didFinishLaunchingWithOptions:` notify the CleverTap Flutter SDK of application launch: